-In the face of an unprecedented living-cost crisis and a looming economic downturn, the UK’s housing sector continues to go from strength to strength.
-New figures released by Handelsbanken indicate unwavering optimism in both residential and commercial property, among investors looking to capitalise on skyrocketing demand for affordable homes and business units.
+In the face of an unprecedented living cost crisis and a looming economic downturn, the UK’s housing sector continues to go from strength to strength.
+New figures released by Handelsbanken indicate unwavering optimism in both residential and commercial property among investors looking to capitalise on skyrocketing demand for affordable homes and business units.

 The figures from Handelsbanken suggest that almost 50% of professional landlords (those with a minimum of four properties in their portfolios) plan to invest in one or more properties over the next 12 months.
-Meanwhile, 35% said they will hold their portfolios at their current levels, while just 7% indicated their intention to liquidate one or more of their assets.
+Meanwhile, 35% said they would hold their portfolios at their current levels, while just 7% indicated their intention to liquidate one or more of their assets.

 Handelsbanken’s first SME Landlord Survey also revealed that more than 85% of landlords are anticipating an increase in demand for residential property rentals over the coming year.
 Commercial property landlords also indicated optimism for the year ahead, with 63% predicting an increase in demand for commercial units.

 Interestingly, 89% of the landlords who took part in the poll said they expect average rental yields to decrease slightly within the next 12 months.

 Diversification is a priority for many landlords

 73% of landlords indicated their intent to diversify their property portfolios going forward.
 Houses remain the biggest draw for landlords planning property purchases (66%), followed by 38% who plan to buy flats, 34% setting their sights on houses of multiple occupations, and 32% planning to purchase commercial retail units.